johndeere19/gcd_project1/README.md

 ========================================================
 ## Getting and Cleaning Data Course Project (May 2014)

+## Overview

+All features with either mean or std (not case sensitive) in the text were selected for this analysis.

+In order to clean up the features, all non-alphanumeric characters were removed and then each remaining string was changed to all lower-case characters.

+## Code & Descriptions

 Read the labels and activity labels.
 Ensure the column names are all correct.
 ```{r}
 training.labels <- read.table("./train/y_train.txt")